ejwa/gitinspector/README.md

   * Can report violations of different code metrics.

 ### Example outputs
 Below are some example outputs for a number of famous open source projects.
-All the statistics were generated using the *"-HTlr"* flags.
+All the statistics were generated using the *"-HTlrm"* flags.

 | Project name | | | | |
 |---|---|---|---|---|